hoonisone/Tourist_Identification-V2/README.md

 ### 4. Run `main/1.1 Extract user and station.ipynb` through jupyter notebook.

-### 5. After 4, running you can find following on data/analysys
+### 5. After 4, you can obtain the following results in 'data/analysis':
   * station.csv
   * user.csv